 The second thing you want to do is keep your baby’s room cool, dark, and quiet, as this promotes optimal sleep.

-A dark room is also really helpful when your baby is learning to link sleep cycles.
-That’s because when they wake up between sleep cycles and the room is dull and boring, they’re more likely to fall back to sleep.
+A dark room is extremely helpful for this.
+If your baby wakes up between sleep cycles and the room is dull and boring, they’re more likely to fall back asleep.

 Avoid bringing them into your bed

-If your baby’s discomfort during these stages means that you do want to temporarily sleep in the same room with them, then I would recommend that you start to sleep in their room instead of bringing them into your bed.
+If your child is older and you sleep in separate rooms, and their discomfort during these stages means that you do want to temporarily sleep in the same room with them, then I would recommend that you start to sleep in their room instead of bringing them into your bed.

 It’s going to be easier for you to get their sleep back on track if you keep their sleeping environment consistent.
 This is so they know to sleep in their cot for all naps rather than in mom and dad’s bed.

-You also want to make sure that your baby is following age-appropriate naps, wake times, and total expected sleep during their day.
+You also want to make sure that your baby is following an age-appropriate nap schedule, wake times, and total expected sleep during the day.

 This can get you into the habit of constantly going back into their room to help them fall back to sleep.